Skip to contents

 MAE

-Chi-square statistics (i.e., sum of squared Pearson residuals) for predicted and observed values.
+Chi-square statistics (i.e., sum of squared Pearson residuals) for predicted and fitted values.

 out contains also other elements needed for restarting.